 The Directorate of Distance & Continuing Education, originally established as the University Evening College way back in 1962 has travelled a long way in the last 52 years.
 'EDUCATION FOR ALL' is our motto.
 Increasingly the Open and Distance Learning institutions are aspiring to provide education for anyone, anytime and anywhere.
 DDCE, Utkal University has been constantly striving to rise up to the challenges of Open Distance Learning system.
-Nearly ninety thousand students have passed through the portals of this great temple of learning.
+Nearly one lakh students have passed through the portals of this great temple of learning.
 We may not have numerous great tales of outstanding academic achievements but we have great tales of success in life, of recovering lost opportunities, tremendous satisfaction in life, turning points in career and those who feel that without us they would not be where they are today.
 There are also flashes when our students figure in best ten in their honours subjects.
-In 2014 we have as many as fifteen students within top ten of honours merit list of Education, Sanskrit, English and Public Administration, Accounting and Management Honours.
 Our students must be free from despair and negative attitude.
 They must be enthusiastic, full of energy and confident of their future.
-To meet the needs of quality enhancement and to address the quality concerns of our stake holders over the years, we are switching over to self instructional material printed courseware.
-Now we have entered into public private partnership to bring out quality SIM pattern courseware.
-Leading publishers have come forward to share their expertise with us.
-A number of reputed authors have now prepared the course ware.
-Self Instructional Material in printed book format continues to be the core learning material for distance learners.
-We are sure that students would go beyond the course ware provided by us.
+To meet the needs of quality enhancement and to address the quality concerns of our stakeholders over the years, we are switching over to self-instructional material printed courseware.
+We are sure that students would go beyond the courseware provided by us.
 We are aware that most of you are working and have also family responsibility.
 Please remember that only a busy person has time for everything and a lazy person has none.
-We are sure you will be able to chalk out a well planned programme to study the courseware.
-By choosing to pursue a course in distance mode, you have made a commitment for self improvement and acquiring higher educational qualification.
+We are sure, that you will be able to chalk out a well planned programme to study the courseware.
+By choosing to pursue a course in distance mode, you have made a commitment for self-improvement and acquiring higher educational qualification.
 You should rise up to your commitment.
-Every student must go beyond the standard books and self instructional course material.
+Every student must go beyond the standard books and self-instructional course material.
 You should read number of books and use ICT learning resources like the internet, television and radio programmes etc. As only limited number of classes will be held, a student should come to the personal contact programme well prepared.
 The PCP should be used for clarification of doubt and counseling.
 This can only happen if you read the course material before PCP.
-You can always mail your feedback on the course ware to us.
-It is very important that you discuss the contents of the course materials with other fellow learners.
+You can always mail your feedback on the courseware to us.
+It is very important that one should discuss the contents of the course materials with other fellow learners.